agl-alexglopez/str_view/README.md

 /* Searches for the last occurence of needle in hay starting from pos from right to left.
 If found the starting position of the string is returned, the same as find.
+If not found hay size is returned.
-The only difference is the search direction.
+   The only difference from find is the search direction.
 If needle is larger than hay, hay length is returned.
 If the position is larger than the hay, the entire hay is searched. */ size_t sv_rfind(str_view hay, size_t pos, str_view needle);

 /* Returns true if the needle is found in the hay, false otherwise. */